Former J-K CM Mehbooba Mufti issued passport after three years | Law-Order

 In February this year, Mehbooba had sought the intervention of External Affairs Minister S Jaishankar for the issuance of the passport, saying she had been waiting for it for the past three years to take her 80-year-old mother on a pilgrimage to Mecca.

-In March 2021, Mehbooba and her mother were denied passports after the Jammu and Kashmir Police had cited an ''adverse report''.
+In March 2021, Mehbooba and her mother Gulshan Ara were denied passports after the Jammu and Kashmir Police had cited an ''adverse report''.
+Her mother had been issued a passport two months back.

+National Conference president and former Jammu and Kashmir chief minister Farooq Abdullah congratulated Mehbooba and hoped that now she would be able to fulfil her religious duties as desired by her.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)